 Services offered by Success Coaching & Learning Strategies, 530-752-4475, are designed to help undergraduate students become the designer and driver of their academic, personal, and professional success.
 Through workshops and one-on-one appointments, students learn new strategies, build skills, and reflect on their experiences to develop practical strategies for solving problems and achieving goals.

-If you transferred to UC Davis or if you are a reentry student, the Transfer & Reentry Center, 530-752-2200, is here to serve you.
+The Transfer & Reentry Center, 530-752-2200, serves students who transferred to UC Davis and reentry students.
 Reentry refers to undergraduate students who are 25 years old or older, graduate students who are 30 years old or older, married students or student parents.
-The Transfer and Reentry Center addresses the important areas of a transfer and reentry student progress while here at UC Davis: transfer transition, academic excellence, community engagement and beyond the Bachelors.
-Specialized programs combined with collaborations with campus partners allow the Center a unique opportunity to work with transfer and reentry students at each phase of their education.
+The Transfer and Reentry Center addresses the important areas of a transfer and reentry student's progress while here at UC Davis: transfer transition, academic excellence, community engagement and beyond the Bachelors.
+Specialized programs, combined with collaborations with campus partners, allow the Center a unique opportunity to work with transfer and reentry students at each phase of their education.
 For complete information, see Transfer & Reentry Center.

 TRiO Scholars Program

 The TRiO Scholars Program, 530-752-0681, also known as Student Support Services (SSS), supports the success and graduation of first-generation and low-income students and students with disabilities.
 Through a variety of services and activities, the program promotes academic excellence, financial empowerment and community building.
 The TRiO Scholars program is funded by the U.S. Department of Education and serves 160 UC Davis students.

 The Veterans Success Center provides veterans, service members and dependents a welcoming space, a community network, guidance with educational benefits and engagement opportunities that span the university and the larger Davis community.
 For complete information, see Veterans Success Center.